 All graduate courses offered by the Department of Chemistry

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in chemistry, physics, materials science or a related discipline, with appropriate background in mathematics, quantum mechanics and statistical mechanics.
+- a first-class or strong upper second-class undergraduate degree with honours in chemistry, physics, materials science or a related discipline, with appropriate background in mathematics, quantum mechanics and statistical mechanics.

 For applicants with a degree from the USA, the minimum GPA sought is 3.6 out of 4.0.